Register Maintenance Services in Chennai (2026)

 ESI registers with months missing

-Gaps appear when a few employees temporarily crossed the wage threshold.
+When a few employees temporarily crossed the wage threshold

 What Register Maintenance Actually Means in 2026